AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 Peering over Private Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This advanced option only appears and applies to when the two Multi-cloud Transit Gateways is each launched in Insane Mode and each is in a different cloud type.
-For example, one Multi-cloud Transit Gateway in AWS and the other in Azure.
+This advanced option only appears and applies to when the two Multi-Cloud Transit Gateways is each launched in Insane Mode and each is in a different cloud type.
+For example, one Multi-Cloud Transit Gateway in AWS and the other in Azure.

 Peering over Private Network function is an optional field.
 When this checkbox is checked, users are able to build Aviatrix Transit Gateway peering over multi-cloud where there is private network connectivity.

-One of the use cases is two Aviatrix Transit Gateways deployed in two different public clouds where each has its private connectivity such as AWS Direct Connect and Azure Express Route connecting to on-prem or a co-location.
+One of the use cases is two Aviatrix Transit Gateways deployed in two different public clouds where each has its private connectivity such as AWS Direct Connect and Azure ExpressRoute connecting to on-prem or a co-location.
 By building a Transit Gateway private peering, Aviatrix Transit Gateway forwards traffic over the private links to the other Aviatrix Transit Gateway and beyond.

 For example configuration workflow, check out this doc `Aviatrix Transit Gateway Peering over Private Network Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_peering_with_private_network_workflow.html>`_.